Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation

-In summary, the contributions of this paper are: \begin{itemize} \item \textit{Versatile representation}.
-We present \textit{Patch-Grid}, a compositional neural implicit representation capable of modeling a variety of geometric features, such as sharp or thin geometric features and open boundaries, that are challenging for previous methods;
+\begin{itemize} \item \textit{Versatile representation}.
+We present \textit{Patch-Grid}, a compositional neural implicit representation capable of modeling a variety of geometric features that are challenging for previous methods, such as sharp or thin geometric features and open boundaries;

 \item \textit{Robustness}.
-A novel \textit{merge grid} is proposed that adaptively partitions the spatial domain and locally composes neural implicit surface patches to faithfully model a target surface shape with sharp features (i.e. edges and corners) in a more robust manner than the existing global approach~\shortcite{Guo2022NHRep}.
+A novel \textit{merge grid} as illustrated in Fig. \ref{fig:clique} is proposed that adaptively partitions the spatial domain and locally composes neural implicit surface patches to faithfully model a target surface shape with sharp features (i.e. edges and corners) in a more robust manner than the existing global approach~\cite{Guo2022NHRep}.

-\item \textit{Superior efficiency}.
-We present an efficient implementation of \textit{Patch-Grid} which consists of 1) an adaptive patch feature volume and 2) a merge octree to simplify the merge constraints.
-Combined with a pretraining strategy, this allows \textit{Patch-Grid} to achieve a very fast training time (in several seconds) and support local shape updates at an interactive rate ($\sim$ 1 sec), which is much faster than all the existing methods for modeling neural implicit surfaces. \end{itemize}